Mister-Espria/youtubeid/README.md

 ## Additional info: Send latest video from channel to Kodi using Home-Assitant
 First you need to make sure you have the youtube addon installed in Kodi.

+Also make sure that you have the webserver in Kodi enabled.
+Go to -->Settings → Services → Webserver → Allow control of Kodi via HTTP

+I have also set an username and password.

 For this we need to install kodi-cli by `git clone https://github.com/nawar/kodi-cli` Thanks to nawar for this awesome code!